 Subject Code Description Suggested Subject Area for Credit Core Subject Area (for HQT) TESOL-English as a Second Language (ESL) FLR Foreign The study of the language and culture of the English-speaking Language 060207 world leading to the ability to function in academic and everyday situations.
 Designed for individuals whose primary language is not English.
 This course focuses on English as a foreign language.
-American Sign Language (ASL) FLR Foreign 061050 The study of a visual-gestural language used by deaf people in the Language 061050 United States and part of Canada.
-ASL has its own culture, grammar, and vocabulary; is produced by using the hands, face, and body; and is not derived from any spoken language.
-Latin: Vergil FLR Foreign 069922 Students read, translate, analyze, and interpret the works of Vergil.
-1 LIC Language French Literature FLR Foreign 069915 A formal study of a representative body of literary texts in French Language for students who have advanced language skills.
-Spanish Literature FLR Foreign 069935 A formal study of a representative body of literary texts in Spanish Language for students who have advanced language skills 069925 Latin Literature FLR Foreign 007723 Students read, translate, analyze, and interpret Latin works.
+American Sign Language (ASL) FLR Foreign The study of a visual-gestural language used by deaf people in the Language 061050 United States and part of Canada.
+ASL has its own culture, gram- mar, and vocabulary; is produced by using the hands, face, and body; and is not derived from any spoken language.
+069922 Latin: Vergil FLR Foreign 007722 Students read, translate, analyze, and interpret the works of Vergil.
+Language French Literature FLR Foreign 069915 A formal study of a representative body of literary texts in French Language for students who have advanced language skills.
+Spanish Literature FLR Foreign 069935 A formal study of a representative body of literary texts in Spanish Language for students who have advanced language skills 069925 Latin Literature FLR Foreign 007725 Students read, translate, analyze, and interpret Latin works.
 Language Early Language Learning Arabic N/A Foreign 069951 The study of a language and culture other than English in Language elementary school-Arabic.
-N T/A г : 069952 Early Language Learning Chinese The study of a language and culture other than English in N/A Foreign 009932 elementary school-Chinese.
-Language Early Language Learning Japanese N/A Foreign 069953 The study of a language and culture other than English in 14/11 Language 007723 elementary school-Japanese.
-Zunguage Early Language Learning Italian N/A Foreign 069954 The study of a language and culture other than English in Language elementary school-Italian.
-Early Language Learning German N/A Foreign 069955 The study of a language and culture other than English in Language elementary school-German.
-0.500.7.5 Early Language Learning Hebrew N/A Foreign 069956 The study of a language and culture other than English in Language elementary school-Hebrew.
-N T/A г .
-060057 Early Language Learning French N/A Foreign 069957 The study of a language and culture other than English in Language elementary school-French.
-Early Language Learning Spanish N/A Foreign 069958 The study of a language and culture other than English in 1 1/ // 1 Language 007736 elementary school-Spanish.
-Language orementary believe optimin.
+0.000.00 Early Language Learning Chinese N/A Foreign 069952 The study of a language and culture other than English in Language elementary school-Chinese.
+NT ( A . .
+0.00052 Early Language Learning Japanese N/A Foreign 069953 The study of a language and culture other than English in Language elementary school-Japanese.
+NT / A р · 00054 Early Language Learning Italian N/A Foreign 069954 The study of a language and culture other than English in Language elementary school-Italian.
+NT/A Familan 060055 Early Language Learning German N/A Foreign 069955 The study of a language and culture other than English in Language elementary school-German.
+N/A Eomion 060056 Early Language Learning Hebrew Foreign 069956 The study of a language and culture other than English in Language elementary school-Hebrew.
+N/A Foreign 060057 Early Language Learning French Foreign 069957 The study of a language and culture other than English in Language elementary school-French.
+N/A Eoroign 060059 Early Language Learning Spanish 1N/A Foreign 069958 The study of a language and culture other than English in Language elementary school-Spanish.

-Subject Code Description Suggested Subject Core Subject Area (for

-Area for HQT)

-Credit

-Early Language Learning Swahili N/A Foreign

-069959 The study of a language and culture other than English in Language

-elementary school-Swahili.

-Early Language Learning Russian N/A Foreign

-069960 The study of a language and culture other than English in Language

-elementary school-Russian.

-Early Language Learning Latin N/A Foreign

-069961 The study of a language and culture other than English in Language

-elementary school-Latin.

-Early Language Learning Greek N/A Foreign

-069962 \mathcal{L} Language

-elementary school-Greek.

-Early Language Learning American Sign Language N/A Foreign

-069963 The study of a language and culture other than English in Language

-elementary school-American Sign Language.
+Subject Code Description Suggested Subject Area for Credit Core Subject Area (for HQT) 0.000 Early Language Learning Swahili N/A Foreign 069959 The study of a language and culture other than English in elementary school-Swahili.
+Language Early Language Learning Russian N/A Foreign 069960 Language Early Language Learning Latin N/A Foreign 069961 The study of a language and culture other than English in elementary school-Latin.
+Language Early Language Learning Greek N/A Foreign 069962 The study of a language and culture other than English in elementary school-Greek.
+Language Early Language Learning American Sign Language N/A Foreign 069963 The study of a language and culture other than English in elementary school-American Sign Language.
+Language Other World Language N/A Foreign The study of the language and culture of a foreign-speaking world Language 069999 glean meaning from a variety of texts.
+This code should only be used for languages not represented by one of the codes above.